-Alexey Zakharov joined the NCATS informatics group in 2015.
-Currently, he serves as the informatics leader for an early therapeutic discovery project team in the informatics group within NCATS’ Division of Preclinical Innovation, where he manages and coordinates the team’s efforts to achieve project deliverables and milestones.
+Alexey Zakharov is the informatics leader of an early therapeutic discovery project team in the informatics group within NCATS’ Division of Preclinical Innovation, where he manages and coordinates the team’s efforts to achieve project deliverables and milestones.
 Zakharov also manages the data science needs of early drug discovery projects, analyzing screening data, identifying chemical series for lead optimization and follow-up studies, and developing and applying artificial intelligence (AI) and modern machine learning approaches for therapeutic programs.
 He oversees the proper application of cheminformatics techniques and targeted molecular design to deliver compounds with improved properties, having better selectivity and safety margins.
 Zakharov also works on a variety of projects focused on cancer and cardiovascular, neurological, viral and inflammatory diseases.

-Before joining NCATS, Zakharov worked in the Chemical Biology Laboratory at the National Cancer Institute (NCI), where he strengthened his expertise in the cheminformatics field, applying and developing in silico methods to aid in the drug discovery and design projects of the Computer-Aided Drug Design Group.
+Before joining NCATS in 2015, Zakharov worked in the Chemical Biology Laboratory at the National Cancer Institute (NCI), where he strengthened his expertise in the cheminformatics field, applying and developing in silico methods to aid in the drug discovery and design projects of the Computer-Aided Drug Design Group.
 His work focused on developing computer-based techniques for predicting the toxicity, metabolism and anti-cancer activities of chemical compounds.
 Prior to his tenure at NCI, Zakharov was a scientist in the Structure-Function Based Drug Design Laboratory at the Institute of Biomedical Chemistry of the Russian Academy of Medical Sciences, where he worked on developing computer methods for quantitative structure-activity relationships (QSAR) modeling to predict the biological activity of new chemical compounds.
 He also conducted independent computational drug discovery research, including target identification, hit finding and optimization.

 Zakharov graduated with a master’s degree in biochemistry from Russian State Medical University, Moscow, Russia, in 2005.
 He received his doctorate in bioinformatics from the Institute of Biomedical Chemistry of the Russian Academy of Medical Sciences in 2008.